SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center.md

 When you want one player instance to take precedence call ``Player/becomeActive()``.
 Any other instance which might be active will resign in the process.

 You can manually call ``Player/resignActive()`` to have a player resign.
 Note that a player instance will automatically resign when deinitialized.

+### Extend support to tvOS

+Control Center integration on tvOS requires the use of ``SystemVideoView``, which automatically displays metadata provided for the item currently being played.

+Making a player instance active is still required since this ensures that iOS devices used as remotes can display current item information in their own Control Center.

+> Note: The tvOS Control Center only displays information about audio content being played.